KILTprotocol/docs/sdk/02_tutorial/07_verification.md

 ## Verify presentation

 The KILT SDK provides the `verifyPresentation` method from the `Verifier` class to verify a credential presentation.
 It takes the following parameters:

 - `presentation`: The `VerifiableCredential` to verify.
 - `verficationCriteria`: An object of criteria that need to pass to verify the presentation.
 These can be any combination of criteria.
 <!-- TODO: Find out more link -->

-The method returns a boolean value indicating whether the presentation is valid.
+The method returns an object with a `verified` boolean that  indicates whether the presentation is valid.

 <TsJsBlock>